BlueBrain/functionalizer/doc/source/usage.rst

 Executing Spykfunc on the cluster
 ---------------------------------

 For all but the smallest executions on the order of a thousand cells, Spykfunc should be run on a dedicated Apache Spark cluster.
-For SLURM-based clusters such as BlueBrain5, the ``sm_run`` script will start an Apache Spark cluster within a SLURM allocation and launch a specified program to run on said cluster, when launched with ``srun``.
+For SLURM-based clusters such as BlueBrain5, the ``functionalizer`` command will start an Apache Spark cluster within a SLURM allocation and launch a specified program to run on said cluster, when launched with ``srun``.
 By default, it will also provide a Hadoop Distributed File System (HDFS) cluster that will accelerate operations that have a strong impact on parallel file systems used to MPI loads.
-To turn off the startup of HDFS, provide the ``-H`` flag to ``sm_run``.
+To turn off the startup of HDFS, provide the ``-H`` flag to ``functionalizer``.

 .. warning::
    When using SLURM to launch the cluster, please ensure that only one process is launched per node (``--ntasks-per-node=1``), and that sufficient cores will be available to the job (``--cpus-per-task=36`` or ``=72``).
-   The script ``sm_run`` will start one Spark worker per task, and each worker will attempt to allocate all CPUs assigned to the allocation on the node.
+   The script ``functionalizer`` will start one Spark worker per task, and each worker will attempt to allocate all CPUs assigned to the allocation on the node.
    More than one worker per node will result in oversubscription and